GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 ![Screenshot for environments](images/author-pages-environments.png)

-In the 'Deployment Branches' section, click the *Selected branches* dropdown and choose: *All branches*
+In the 'Deployment Branches' section, click the *Selected branches* dropdown and choose: *No restriction*

 ![Screenshot for branch protection](images/author-pages-branch-protection.png)